tapish2000/readme_toolkit/readme_toolkit/readme_form/templates/readme_form/output_README.md

-# medconnect-web
+# dst-custom-compiler
-The medconnect-web is a JavaScript repository.
+The dst-custom-compiler is a Yacc repository.

 ## Description
 The major purpose of this project is to make non commercial web and android app taking care of a good health and well being of people under Software Development Goals

 The project is based on the following genres:
-* Frontend Development
+- Frontend Development
-* Backend Development
-* Mobile App Development
+- Mobile App Development
-* Database
-* Software

 This project is useful in the following domains:
 * Businesses Domain
-* Social Welfare Domain
 * Health Domain

 ## Installation Steps